Mario Party: The Top 100

 Mario Party: The Top 100 (Note: Known in Japan as Mario Party 100 Minigame Collection (マリオパーティ100 ミニゲームコレクション, Mario Pāti Hyaku Minigēmu Korekushon)) is a 2017 party video game developed by NDcube and published by Nintendo for the Nintendo 3DS.
-It is the fifth handheld game in the Mario Party series, as well as the third and final Mario Party game for the Nintendo 3DS family of systems.
-The game was first released in North America in November 2017, and was released in PAL regions and Japan in December 2017.
+It is the fifth handheld game in the Mario Party series, as well as the third and final Mario Party game to be released for the 3DS.
+Announced during a Nintendo Direct in September 2017, the game was first released in North America in November 2017, and was released in PAL regions and Japan in December 2017.

-Mario Party: The Top 100 is primarily a compilation of 100 minigames from across the series, specifically ones from the home console installments.
-The game offers several game modes centered around playing minigames, including a mode that sees traditional Mario Party gameplay with up to four characters from the Mario franchise, controlled by humans or artificial intelligence (AI), competing in an interactive board game.
+Mario Party: The Top 100 is primarily a compilation of 100 minigames from across the Mario Party series, specifically ones from the home console installments.
+The game offers several game modes centered around playing minigames, including a mode that sees traditional Mario Party gameplay with up to four characters from the Mario franchise, each controlled by either a human player or artificial intelligence, competing in an interactive board game.

-The game received mixed reviews, with general praise for its premise as a minigame compilation and criticism toward its lack of content aside from the minigames.
+Mario Party: The Top 100 received mixed reviews, with general praise for its premise as a minigame compilation and criticism toward its lack of content aside from the minigames.
 A similar entry, Mario Party Superstars, which also features 100 minigames from the home console games, was released for the Nintendo Switch in 2021.